ivan-kleshnin/spacy-benchmarks/README.md

 ### Conclusion

-The performance is improving here.
+The accuracy is improving here.